ViktoriiaProtasova/mimino-project/README.md

 ## Description

-Welcome to MIMINO, a multi-page website that takes you on a journey through the splendor of our hotel and its exceptional offerings.
-Immerse yourself in the elegance and comfort we offer, all showcased through this dynamic website.
+Welcome to MIMINO, a website that showcases the elegance and comfort of our hotel with exceptional offerings.

 ## Features

-- Captivating and responsive design
-- Visually appealing animations using Animate.css
-- Clear and intuitive navigation menus
-- Seamless compatibility across various devices
+— Captivating and responsive design — Visually appealing animations using Animate.css — Clear and intuitive navigation menus — Seamless compatibility across various devices

 ## Technologies Used

-Using HTML, CSS, and JS, we developed a visually consistent and responsive design, and used the Animate.css library for animation effects.
+Implemented front-end features using Vite Bandler, HTML, CSS, and JavaScript.
+And used the Animate.css library for animation effects.

 ## My Role

-I acted as a team leader and developer, playing a crucial role in leading the development team to success and actively contributing to the project.
-My responsibilities included creating the top and bottom menus, as well as the hero sections on the homepage.
+My responsibilities included creating the home-about, home-hotel-details and home-restaurant-details pages.

 ## Achievements

-- Successfully managed the work of the development team, ensuring clear communication, task distribution, and timely project implementation.
-- Utilized responsive design principles to ensure flawless website appearance on various devices, enhancing accessibility and user satisfaction across desktops, tablets, and smartphones.
-- Integrated diverse technologies and libraries, such as CSS frameworks and JS plugins, enhancing website functionality and visual appeal.
-Smart resource integration contributed to a well-optimized and seamless platform.
+Collaborated with the team to craft a responsive website layout that enhances user experience and engagement.

+Implemented front-end features using Vite Bandler, HTML, CSS, and JavaScript, ensuring functionality and 97% effectiveness on PageSpeed Insights.

+Acquired a responsive design that adapts fluidly across various devices, contributing to a user-friendly interface.
+Reached 79% accessibility on PageSpeed Insights.

 ## Project Type

-MIMINO is a multi-page website that offers comprehensive information about the hotel and its services, providing potential customers with an immersive experience of the hotel's offerings.
+MIMINO is a website with comprehensive information about the hotel and its services, offering potential customers an immersive experience.

 ## Project Goal

-The primary objective of this project was to establish a strong online presence for the hotel, showcasing its services and captivating potential customers.
+The main goal of this project was to establish a robust online presence for the hotel, showcasing its services and captivating potential customers.

 ## Getting Started